All About 3D Printing IPO Materialise

 The 3D Printing Software segment represented 19.6% of total revenues in 2013, a 19.9% growth over the prior year.
 Materialise has a current installed base of more than 8,000 software licenses to over 4,000 customers.
 Their software supports printers from the 10 leading 3D printing companies.
 In 2013, the ten largest customers in this segment represented 13.3% of total revenues.
 This segment had an EBITDA margin of 38.3% in 2013.
 The Medical segment represented 40.8% of total revenues in 2013 with 11.5% growth over the prior year.
 Materialise has a current install base of 2,000 medical software licenses to over 1,200 customers.
 In 2013, this segment printed more than 146,000 medical devices.
 For the year ended December 31, 2013, the 4 largest customers in the Medical segment represented 64.4% of total revenues.
 The Industrial Production segment represented 39.7% of total revenues, a 20.4% growth over the prior year.
 In 2013, this segment printed more than 394,000 parts for 2600 different customers.
 For the year ended December 31, 2013, the ten largest customers in this segment represented 18.3% of total revenues.
 Materialise has also developed a printer called the Mammoth, which they believe is the largest in the market and prints parts utilizing a build area of approximately 1.65 cubic yards and a length of 2.62 yards.
 They currently operate 13 Mammoth 3D printers in their service center in Leuven, Belgium.

-Materialise is a profitable business with revenue streams that are geographically diversified, a large customer base which is not overly dominated by their largest customers, and well defined segments which are all experiencing strong growth.
-Hopefully the downturn in 3D printing stocks lately will lead to a reasonable opening price for investors to take a long position in what seems to be a very attractive 3D printing services company.
+Materialise is a profitable business with revenue streams that are geographically diversified, a large customer base that is not overly dominated by their largest customers, and well-defined segments which are all experiencing strong growth.
+Hopefully, the downturn in 3D printing stocks lately will lead to a reasonable opening price for investors to take a long position in what seems to be a very attractive 3D printing services company.